-On November 2, 2017, the FDA granted Orphan Drug Designation to the Company's lead product candidate, KB103, for the treatment of DEB.
-The FDA's Office of Orphan Drug Products grants orphan drug designation to support the development of medicines for underserved patient populations, or rare disorders, that affect fewer than 200,000 people in the United States.
-Orphan drug designation may allow us to be eligible for a seven-year period of U.S. Marketing exclusivity upon approval of KB103, tax credits for certain clinical research costs, and a waiver of the Prescription Drug User Fee Act ("PDUFA") filing fees, subject to certain conditions.
+On November 2, 2017, the U.S. Food and Drug Administration, or the FDA, granted orphan drug designation to the Company's lead product candidate, KB103, for the treatment of DEB.
+The FDA's Office of Orphan Drug Products Development grants orphan drug designation to support the development of medicines for underserved patient populations, or rare disorders, that affect fewer than 200,000 people in the United States.
+Orphan drug designation may allow us to be eligible for a seven-year period of U.S. Marketing exclusivity upon approval of KB103, tax credits for certain clinical research costs, and a waiver of the Prescription Drug User Fee Act, or PDUFA, filing fees, subject to certain conditions.

-On November 3, 2017, the Office of Science Policy or OSP at the National Institutes of Health ("NIH") indicated that the Company's Phase 1/2 protocol for KB103 has completed the RAC protocol registration process.
+On November 3, 2017, the Office of Science Policy or OSP at the National Institutes of Health or the NIH indicated that the Company's Phase 1/2 protocol for KB103 has completed the RAC protocol registration process.

-On January 16, 2018, the United States Patent Office ("USPTO") granted U.S. Patent No. 9,877,990 to the Company which covers compositions comprising herpes simplex viral ("HSV") vectors and methods of using the same for providing prophylactic, palliative or therapeutic relief of a wound, disorder or disease of the skin in a subject.
+On January 16, 2018, the United States Patent and Trademark Office or USPTO granted U.S. Patent No. 9,877,990 to the Company which covers compositions comprising herpes simplex viral or HSV vectors and methods of using the same for providing prophylactic, palliative or therapeutic relief of a wound, disorder or disease of the skin in a subject.

-On April 19, 2018, the European Medicines Agency ("EMA") granted the Orphan Medicinal Product Designation ("OMPD") for KB103.
+On April 16, 2018, the European Commission granted the orphan medicinal product designation, or OMPD, for KB103.
 KB103 has the distinction of being the first investigational HSV-1 based gene therapy for DEB to receive this designation.

-On May 10, 2018, we announced that the first patient has been dosed at Stanford University in a Phase 1/2, first in human clinical trial of KB103, a first-in-class topical gene therapy for the treatment of dystrophic epidermolysis bullosa (DEB).
+In May 2018, we commenced a Phase 1/2 clinical study of KB103, a first-in-class topical gene therapy for the treatment of DEB, at Stanford University.
 The Phase 1/2 trial at Stanford University is a single-center, open-label, placebo-controlled Phase 1/2 study conducting an intra-subject comparison of randomized treatment and control wounds.
 It is designed to evaluate the safety and tolerability of KB103 in subjects with the recessive form of dystrophic epidermolysis bullosa.
 Efficacy is also evaluated through analysis of collagen VII expression and anchoring fibril formation in the basement membrane zone and wound imaging.

-In May 2018, the FDA granted Fast Track designation to KB103 for the treatment of DEB.
+In May 2018, the FDA granted Fast Track designation in the United States for KB103 for the treatment of DEB.
 Under the FDA Modernization Act of 1997, designation as a Fast Track product means the FDA will take action to expedite both the development and the review of the application for approval.
 The FDA may also evaluate for filing, and commence review of, portions of an application for approval of a Fast Track product under certain conditions.